 Šimon Hausner, a reverend, kept daily weather records for Buchlovice.
 He mentions a rather cold May 1815 with more frequent rain and frosts on 29-30 May.
 Further, he characterises June, after some early fine days, as a windy and rainy month.
 July weather was variable, with frequent rain, strong winds, and cold mornings and evenings; the whole month was somewhat cooler than usual.
 August was rainy, with the exception of a few days, often with "torrents of water" [Wassergüsse].
 Haymaking and the grain harvest (particularly wheat) took place in rainy weather.
-If two days were fine, it then rained again for the following two days.
+If 2 days were fine, it then rained again for the following 2 days.
 The wine vintage of 1815 was bad for the third year, after 1813 and 1814 (S4).
 František Jindřich Jakub Kreybich, a parish priest in Žitenice, speaks of the leaves on fruit trees entirely eaten away by caterpillars in May.
 Moreover, at the beginning of the following month, the wheat and some of the rye were infested with rust.
 Periods of rain in July-August complicated the harvest at higher altitudes in particular, where all the hay rotted (S1).
-A message from Litoměřice dated 9 August reports a flood lasting eight days on the River Elbe after five weeks of rainy periods.
-The water rose to a level of two feet [c.
-65 cm] under the bridge, so the structure survived, but grain, vegetable and other field crops were damaged (Katzerowsky, 1895).
-The water level reported would correspond to a c.
-20-year return period if this were compared with systematically measured water levels at Litoměřice between 1851 and 1969 (Brázdil et al., 2005a).
-In a similar vein, Kreybich in his records at Žitenice reports a flood on the Elbe for 10-14 August with extensive damage to agricultural crops (S1).
-A flood on the River Vltava, reported for 9-10 August for Prague, inundated fields and damaged crops (Brázdil et al., 2005a).
-Flood damage to fields tied to the aristocracy was reported around the Bečva River at Troubky (Brázdil and Kirchner, 2007).
+A message from Litoměřice dated 9 August reports a flood lasting 8 days on the River Elbe after 5 weeks of rainy periods.
+The water rose to a level of 2 feet [ca. 65 cm] under the bridge, so the structure survived, but grain, vegetable and other field crops were damaged (Katzerowsky, 1895).
+The water level reported would correspond to a ca. 20-year return period if this were compared with systematically measured water levels at Litoměřice between 1851 and